Kowalski00/LWC_DatePicker/README.md

 - [x] Visual adjusts for min dates
 - [ ] Set and visual adjusts for max dates
+- [ ] Option to select language of months and days
 - [ ] Today Button
 - [ ] List selection for Year